 - You should receive your placement packet within eight weeks from the day your application arrives at ISEP.
 Sometimes the process takes longer because of issues to be resolved or because the host institution needs additional time to review your application.

 - ISEP will notify the MSSU coordinator once the student’s PPAF Packet (Participant Placement Acceptance Forms) is available on the coordinator portion of the ISEP website.
 The MSSU coordinator will notify each student of his/her placement and make arrangements to go over the PPAF packet once it is made available.
 PPAF packets must be signed and faxed back to ISEP within about seven days of notification.

-- You will be expected to attend an orientation session for MSSU students spending a semester abroad either in May or December (usually the first Thursday of the month at 2:30).
+- You will be expected to attend an orientation session for MSSU students spending a semester abroad either in May or December.